 9. You’re having withdrawal symptoms: When your body becomes dependent on alcohol, you start to feel uncomfortable withdrawal symptoms when you haven’t had a drink.
 You might feel anxious, tired or irritable if you try to go without drinking; shakiness and sleep difficulties are also common withdrawal symptoms.

 If you believe that alcoholism is an issue in your life, we can help.
 At Adjustments Family Services, we have an extensive staff with experience in alcohol addiction.
 We keep our ratio of patients to staff quite low, so we can focus on the needs of everyone in our care.
 We also utilize a customized approach, ensuring that all treatment is designed to help people with the specific problems they face.
-Our treatments can help you deal not only with the addiction, but also any mental or emotional conditions that led to substance use in the first place.
+Our treatments can help you deal not only with the addiction but also any mental or emotional conditions that led to substance use in the first place.
+Contact us today, we are located in the Los Angeles area and all calls are kept confidential.